 Additional funding may not be available to us on acceptable terms, or at all.
 If we raise funds by issuing equity securities, dilution to our stockholders could result.
 Any equity securities issued also may provide for rights, preferences or privileges senior to those of holders of our common stock.
 The terms of debt securities issued, or borrowings could impose significant restrictions on our operations.
 The incurrence of indebtedness or the issuance of certain equity securities could result in increased fixed payment obligations and could also result in restrictive covenants, such as limitations on our ability to incur additional debt or issue additional equity, limitations on our ability to acquire or license intellectual property rights, and other operating restrictions that could adversely affect our ability to conduct our business.
 In addition, the issuance of additional equity securities by us, or the possibility of such issuance, may cause the market price of our common stock to decline.
 The global credit and financial markets have in the past experienced extreme volatility and disruptions (including as a result of pandemic, war and conflict and liquidity concerns regarding financial institutions and others in the financial services industry).
 If the equity and credit markets are volatile or deteriorate, or if adverse developments are experienced by financial institutions, it may make any necessary debt or equity financing more difficult to obtain, more costly, more onerous with respect to financial and operating covenants, and more dilutive.
-If we do not have, or are not able to obtain, sufficient funds, we may have to delay development or commercialization of our products or licenses to third parties the rights to commercialize products or technologies that we would otherwise seek to commercialize.
-If we raise additional funds through collaboration and licensing arrangements with third parties, it may be necessary to relinquish some rights to our technologies or our products, or to grant licenses on t resources devoted to our products or cease operations.
+If we do not have, or are not able to obtain, sufficient funds, we may have to delay development or commercialization of our products or license to third parties the rights to commercialize products or technologies that we would otherwise seek to commercialize.
+If we raise additional funds through collaboration and licensing arrangements with third parties, it may be necessary to relinguish some rights to our technologies or our products, or to grant licenses on terms that are not favorable to us.
+If we are unable to raise adequate funds, we may have to liquidate some or all of our assets, or delay, reduce the scope of or eliminate some or all of our development programs.
+We also may have to reduce marketing; customer support or other resources devoted to our products or cease operations.
 Any of these actions could harm our business, operating results and financial condition.